gperreymond/nova-faas/README.md

 * Only one monolithic project to maintain.
 * Start only the services you want with configuration file.
 * Agnostics commands and queries, they just had to be promises.
-* Tests are dissociate from the notion of CQRS.
+* Tests are isolate, because of the structure.
 * Deploy and scale your microservices like you want.
 * Automatic services discovery!
 Thanks rabbitmq.